rustsec/advisory-db/README.md

 # URL to additional helpful references regarding the advisory (optional)
 #references = ["https://github.com/mystuff/mycrate/discussions/1"]

-# Optional: Indicates the type of informational advisory
+# Optional: Indicates the type of informational security  advisory
 #  - "unsound" for soundness issues
 #  - "unmaintained" for crates that are no longer maintained
-#  - "notice" for security-related notices that don't have a associated concrete vulnerability
+#  - "notice" for other informational notices
 #informational = "unmaintained"

 # Optional: Categories this advisory falls under.
 Valid categories are: